Symptoms

 - Check

-on the node for clues why the disk could go offline. - Use the table below to determine the likely cause of the disk(s) offline.
+/opt/flashgrid-diags/log/node_monitor-all.logon the node for clues that may explain why the disk could go offline. - You can use the table provided below to identify the probable reason for the disk(s) being offline.

-- Upload cluster diags to FlashGrid support and open FlashGrid support ticket with a description of the problem.
+- Upload cluster diags to FlashGrid support and open a FlashGrid support ticket with a problem description.

 - Check